simpleviewinc/keg-test-consumer/README.md

     place it inside of the consumer's `/keg/app/node_modules/@keg-hub/tap-evf-sessions`
 3. `keg consumer att`
   * attach to the consumer container
-4. `yarn start:dev`
+4. `yarn start`
-  * starts the react app, but also restarts the app if any changes to the sessions component build are detected
+  * starts the react app, with hot-reloading reacting to new builds

 > Note: when following these instructions, replace `consumer` and `evf` with your local keg-cli link aliases for keg-test-consumer and tap-events-force respectively